 - Look at your job description and outperform it.
-If you haven’t reviewed your job description or expectations in a while, spend some time on that and think of ways you have—or can—take those to the next level.
+If you haven’t reviewed your job description or expectations in a while, spend some time on that and think of ways you can take those to the next level.

 2. Ask Your Peers for Feedback

-In addition to taking a careful look inward, get an honest assessment of your work from some coworkers and/or managers you trust.
+In addition to taking a careful look inward, get an honest assessment of your work from some coworkers and/or leaders you trust.
 Hopefully, this won’t turn into a roast session.
-The people who work closely with you every day are pretty likely to have feedback on some things you can improve, as well as some things you’re doing great at.
-Use this information to see if your self-assessment was accurate and to keep improving your job performance even before you talk to your leader.
+The people who work closely with you every day are pretty likely to have feedback on some things you can improve on, as well as some things you’re already doing well.

 I’m really happy and grateful to be at this company (assuming that’s true) and I want to make myself more valuable to the team.
 Are you open to creating a growth plan with me that will allow me to grow professionally and financially?